-Units consisting of 1,300,000 Shares of Common Stock and Warrants to Purchase up to 1,300,000 Shares of Common Stock (1,300,000 Shares of Common Stock Underlying the Warrants)
+Units consisting of 1,300,000 Shares of Common Stock and

+Warrants to Purchase up to 1,300,000 Shares of Common Stock (1,300,000 Shares of Common Stock Underlying the Warrants)

 This is the initial public offering of securities of IMAC Holdings, Inc. We are offering units consisting of 1,300,000 shares of our common stock and warrants to purchase up to 1,300,000 shares of common stock (and the shares of common stock issuable from time to time upon exercise of the warrants), with each unit consisting of one share of common stock and one warrant to purchase one share of common stock, at an estimated initial public offering price of between \$5.00 and \$6.00 per unit.
-The shares and warrants will be separately issued but will be purchased together as units in this offering.
-Units will not be issued or certificated.
-Purchasers of units will receive a number of shares and a number of warrants equal to the number of units purchased.
+Until completion of this offering, the shares and warrants may only be purchased together as a unit.
 Each warrant will have an exercise price equal to the initial public offering price of the units in this offering, be exercisable upon issuance and expire five years after the date of this prospectus.